avivace/ror2-server/README.md

 ### Known Issues

-- Currently, reporting to the official server browser requires a patched DLL.
-See this [issue](https://github.com/avivace/ror2-server/issues/1).
 - For some reason, `winecfg` returns before completing the creation of the configuration files, making any subsequent call of `xvfb` fail.
 The current (trash) workaround is to just wait 5 seconds before firing Wine in the virtual framebuffer.

 ## Develop